 – Brake Lines

 These temperature management devices use the flow of air to cool down the internal passing fluids/gases, this (now warmer) air has to be expelled efficiently, being sure not to use it to target air outwards of the bay..
-Please note, it can become dangerous or ineffiecent if the wasted air flow is not managed correctly
+Please note, it can become dangerous or inefficient if the wasted airflow is not managed correctly

 Ways of improving heat management

 This is a great product that comes in two forms, Gold and Silver.
 Both reflect heat away from components in order to preserve their performance characteristics.
-See right hand photo, this shows a Carbon Fibre airbox off of a heavily turbo’d Single Seater Race car.
+See left-hand photo, this shows a Carbon Fibre airbox off of a heavily turbo’d Single Seater Racecar.
 Since space is tight in a car like this, heat management is a nightmare for any development engineer.
 Heat comes from everywhere, the engine, the turbo, the intercoolers/radiators and the brakes.
 These can all reduce engine and overall vehicle performance, so it is key to try to shield this from unwanted heat.
 By protecting the boost and intake pipes (along with other methods shown below), the team had managed to produce the lowest intake temperature of the entire field.
-This therefore increased the internal combustion and therefore power from an otherwise identical power unit to the rest of the field.
+This, therefore, increased the internal combustion and therefore power from an otherwise identical power unit to the rest of the field.
 Heat reflective tape can also be used around braking components fuel tanks, bulkheads to protect from fatigue and electronic components.

 Exhaust and Pipe wrap:

-Under the engine bay the exhaust will dissipate vast quanties of heat leaving anything close by vulnerable to the elements.
-Using heat wrap the uncontrolled dissipation can therefore be managed and so protecting components, making the exhaust more efficient as well as lowering engine bay temperatures.
+Under the engine bay, the exhaust will dissipate vast quantities of heat leaving anything close by vulnerable to the elements.
+Using heat wrap the uncontrolled dissipation can, therefore, be managed and so protecting components, making the exhaust more efficient as well as lowering engine bay temperatures.